 Subcategory / Account Name / Detail Type / Etc

-It’s common for a business to customize the chart of accounts by adding subcategories that best reflect the business’s financial activities.
+It’s common for a business to customize its chart of accounts.
+It may add subcategories that best reflect its financial activities.

 For example, you can break down the transactions within your revenue and expense accounts depending on what you sell.